greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/passing-of-grey-company_1_1.md

 ---
-title: "The Passing of the Grey Company"
+title: The Passing of the Grey Company
-excerpt: "Aragorn, Legolas, and Gimli are accompanied by the Grey Company as they pass through the Paths of the Dead between Rohan and Gondor."
+excerpt: Aragorn, Legolas, and Gimli are accompanied by the Grey Company as they pass through the Paths of the Dead between Rohan and Gondor.
-date: "2021-01-22"
+date: '2021-01-22'
+weight: 2
+aliases:
+- /docs/passing-of-grey-company_1_1/
+description: ''
+linkTitle: The Passing of the Grey Company
+type: docs
 ---

 Placeat consequuntur ullam aut sapiente illo velit.
 Eius facere ut molestias